schoenemeyer/Microsoft-MPI/README.md

 Right-hand click on the MPIHelloWorld.cpp  and modify

-## Testing the Executable
+## Testing the Executable on your local machine

-The executable can be tested
+The executable can be tested like this

 ```
-mpiexec -n 2 MPIHelloWorld.exe
+mpiexec -n 8 MPIHelloWorld.exe
 ```

 <img src="https://github.com/schoenemeyer/Microsoft-MPI/blob/master/pictures/mpirun-windows.PNG" width="452">

+## Testing the Executable on your Cloud VM

+Open the portal and create a Windows Server

+## Running Multinode jobs

+Large scale runs